It’s that time of year again… Super Bowl time.

 834 Pittwater Rd, Dee Why

-For those in the Northern Beaches wanting to watch the Super Bowl live, The Dee Why Hotel will be once again having their annual Super Bowl party.
-Doors will open at 9am, and the pub will be streaming the game on all of their massive TVs.
+For those in the Northern Beaches wanting to watch the Super Bowl live, The Dee Why Hotel will be once again having its annual Super Bowl party.
+Doors will open at 9 am, and the pub will be streaming the game on all of their massive TVs.

-The Dee Why Hotel will have on-site TAB, an all-day game day menu available from 9am,
+The Dee Why Hotel will have on-site TAB, an all-day game day menu available from 9 am and

 Kent St Hotel